rschifflin/nes-nerdy-nights/lesson14-sound-engine/README.md

 ***Decoders***
 Since we're not sure what the _encoding_ of an audio stream is yet, we're not sure how to _decode_ it yet either.
-We do know our internal state will have a representation of the equivalent hardware registers of a channel, and we will hold a flag determining if we're active that can be toggled by interpreting control bytes in the encoded stream.
+We do know our internal state will have a representation of the equivalent hardware registers of a channel, and we will return a bit determining if we're active that can be toggled by interpreting an eof byte in the encoded stream.
 Beyond that, much is still left to decide.

+***Encoding***
+Audio byte streams are encoded by the following: byte 0-191: Music note index, from 0 = A octave0 to 191 = G# octave 7 byte 192: silence byte 193: stream eof byte 194: future notes are length n, where n is the next byte byte 195: future notes have instrument n, where n is the next byte byte 196: loop to start of stream

+In the future, we could have "loop back m times, distance n_hi,n_lo", where m is the next byte, n is the next further word In the future, we could have a "length 1" literal to reduce encoding size In the future, we could have a "length 2" literal to reduce encoding size